bennidi/eventbus-performance/README.md

 eventbus-performance
 ====================

-This is a collection of benchmarks for event-bus libraries that implement the publish/subscribe pattern.
+A collection of benchmarks for event-bus libraries in Java space used for implementations of pub/sub pattern.
-Each benchmark is defined in terms of an abstraction over the actual event-bus implementations that are being benchmarks.
-For each benchmark run, a graphical and textual report is generated.
+A benchmark runs a specified workload against a unified interface that implements an adapter of the actual event-bus implementations.
+Benchmark contents (workloads) are described below.
+For each run of a benchmark you can find a plot of the runtime performance of each library and a textual comparison of the avg. performances.

-Currently the only candidates are Guava EventBus and MBassador.
+>> Please note: Currently the only candidates are Guava EventBus and MBassador.
 This is because including the other available libraries (see earlier versions of this repository) would have required a more complex EventBus abstraction in the tests.
 In previous versions they had been included but their performance was so poor in comparison to Guava and MBassador that continued support of their interface seemed not worth the effort.
+They also did not support polymoprphic event delivery such that results were not exactly comparable.

 The results of the benchmarks of the most recent versions is illustrated below.
 Older versions can be found in the projects `result` folder.
 For a discussion of the results, see the end of this README.

 > Disclosure: I am the author of MBassador.
-The motivation to design these benchmarks was to test the performance wins that MBassador has over other libraries.
+The motivation to design these benchmarks was to verify and illustrate the performance wins that MBassador has over other libraries.

 # Benchmarks